 We strive for the highest quality teaching, consistent approaches and support/challenge for all – including our most valuable resource – our fantastic staff.

 - In giving our best day in day out

 - it’s the little things that matter

 See our vision and values statement for more of what we hold dear as a church school.

 Our facilities/features include:

 - Single storey refurbished building – accessible to all on a secure and safe site

-- Dedicated and accessible Parent Support Adviser offering advice, support, training etc
+- Dedicated and accessible Family Support Worker offering advice, support, training etc

-- Subject specialisms – Music, Computing and PE
+- Subject specialisms – Music, Computing and RE

 - Peripatetic music opportunities – guitar, brass, flute, piano etc